sindhuOsisoft/OCS-Docs/content/rom/getting-started-rom.md

 1. Click the ![Trend views icon](images/trend-views-icon.png) icon to toggle through the views.

-    **Note:** The Legend table shows the legend for each trace, the last value, minimum, maximum, and average values in the displayed time range.
+    **Note:** The legend table shows the legend for each trace, the last value, minimum, maximum, and average values in the displayed time range.

     ![Legend Table](images/Legend_Table_Med.png)